donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 `R` has built-in functions to import export comma-separated values(csv) and tab-separated values(tsv) files.

-To import csv files into `R`, you can use `read.csv()` and to import tsv files, you can use `read.table()`
+To import csv files into `R`, you can use `read.csv()` and to import tsv files, you can use `read.table()`.

 Both functions have multiple arguments; however, some arguments that are most commonly used are:

 - `file =` : To specify the location of the file that you are importing.
-You can use the absolute path location (full path from the root) to your file or the relative path location (location relative to your current working directory)
+You can use the absolute path location (full path from the root) to your file or the relative path location (location relative to your current working directory).

 - `header =` : This argument only accepts logical arguments (```TRUE``` or ```FALSE```) and defaults to ```header = TRUE```.
 If set to ```TRUE```, the first line in your will be used as the column names of your data frame.
 If set to ```FALSE```, `R` will use default column names for your data frame.